top of page

 Sober Living, Sober Houses, and Halfway Houses in Connecticut

-On the other hand, in Connecticut, the term "halfway house" emphasizes the intermediate stage between inpatient treatment or incarceration and full reintegration into society.
-Connecticut uses the term to underscore the idea of being "halfway" between the highly structured environment of a treatment facility or incarceration and the greater freedom and independence of everyday life in a halfway house.
-Some of them are state operated and locked facilities.
-Halfway houses often cater to individuals who have completed a rehabilitation program or are reentering society after serving time in prison.
+• Connecticut uses the term to underscore the idea of being "halfway" between the highly structured environment of a treatment facility or incarceration and the greater freedom and independence of everyday life in a halfway house.
+Some of them are state operated and locked facilities.: Unlike sober houses, halfway houses are often government-funded or run by nonprofit organizations.

 More Pictures of Natural Wonders in Connecticut